With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Utilities and Internet

-Utilities in Lisbon are fairly affordable.
+Living expenses in Lisbon such as Utilities are fairly affordable.
 Basic services such as electricity, water, and garbage collection cost around €127.07 per month for an 85m² apartment.

 Moving on from the basic utilities, mobile phone and internet services are also notable expenses to consider.
 For a mobile phone plan with calls and 10GB+ of data, you must pay about €18.39 per month.